-Crittenton’s Respiratory Care Department is available to patients 24 hours a day, seven days a week.
+Crittenton’s Respiratory Therapy Department is available to patients 24 hours a day, seven days a week.
 From routine breathing treatments and assisting in the special care nursery to providing ventilator care in the Intensive Care Unit, our Registered Respiratory Therapists are caring for their community.
 Therapists can evaluate and treat a variety of disorders, including asthma, emphysema and chronic bronchitis.

 In addition to treatment, therapists also provide Pulmonary Function Testing and instructions for using respiratory equipment such as home ventilators.
 The department also works closely with the Pulmonary Rehabilitation program.

-The Pulmonary Function Lab is located at:
+The Pulmonary Function Lab located in:

 Rochester, MI 48307